 - Depression and other psychiatric symptoms can be treated with antidepressants and mood-stabilizing drugs.

-Physical therapy can help improve coordination, balance, and flexibility.
-With this training, mobility is improved and falls are prevented.
+Physical therapy can help improve your coordination, balance, and flexibility.
+With this training, your mobility is improved, and falls may be prevented.

-Occupational therapy can evaluate activities of daily living and recommend devices that help with:
+Occupational therapy can be used to evaluate your daily activities and recommend devices that help with:

 - eating and drinking

 Speech therapy may be able to help you speak clearly.
 If you can’t speak, you will be taught other types of communication.
 Speech therapists can also help with swallowing and eating problems.

 Psychotherapy can help you work through emotional and mental problems.
 It can also help you develop coping skills.